Legal safety net for those the government fails to reach in time

 Click here for all our goals

 EU citizens were promised that our rights to remain in the UK would be granted automatically.
 Instead, the Government is making us apply to stay in our home.
-Anyone who does not apply by the deadline (which is 31st December 2020 in case of no deal, or 30th June 2021 in case of a deal) will not have a legal basis to stay in the UK and will face the hostile environment and possible removal from the UK.
+Anyone who does not apply by the deadline (30th June 2021) will not have a legal basis to stay in the UK and will face the hostile environment and possible removal from the UK.

 That is the reality of the Government’s position, no matter how many times they repeat the phrase “EU citizens and their families are our friends, neighbours and colleagues and we want them to stay”.